applebuddy/TOEIC-Speaking-Study/README.md

   - This photo was taken at a camping site.
   - What I notice first is a woman with short curly hair taking a picture.
 She is wearing  checkerd shirt.
   - In front of her, a group of people are smiling at a camera.
 Behind them, I can see tents on the ground.
   - there are some trees with plenty of branches.
   - the weather is sunny and very good for outdoor activities.
   - generally, it appears that the campers are having a good time together.
   - and it gives me positive feeliings.
 - 식료품 점
   - This  picture was taken at a grocery store.
   - What I notice first is a man holding a fridge handle. he has dark hair and a beard, and is wearing a blue jacket.
-  - in front of hime, there  is a cart filled with some vegetables and fruit.
+  - in front of him, there is a cart filled with some vegetables and fruit.
 In the distance(in the background), two people are also browsing the refrigerated foods section.
-  - overall, this picture looks calm and peacefull. and it gives me positive feelings.
+  - overall, this picture looks calm and peaceful. and it gives me positive feelings.
   - (Overall, it seems like a slow day at the store.)

 - 집앞 야외
   - This picture was taken outdoors.
   - What I notice first is a woman with short, blond hair.
-She is standing in the back of the truck and handling a box over to a man in front of her.
+She is standing in the back of the truck and handing a box over to a man in front of her.
   - The man is reaching for the box (the man is taking the box.)
   - In the background, I can see another man in a red cap and a T-shirt holding a box in front of a house.
   - Overall, It appears that some peoples are moving some boxes in front of a house.
   - + Overall The weather is sunny and very good for outdoor activities.
   - this picture looks calm and  peaceful, and it gives me positive feelings.